Interactive Audiovisual Experience

-In a world dominated by opaque algorithms and vast social networks, we have become accustomed to being constantly exposed to strangers: their opinions, jokes, and personalities begin to blend with our own until it seems everything just blurs into one breathing system of interconnectivity.
+In a world dominated by opaque algorithms and vast social networks, we have become accustomed to being constantly exposed to strangers: their opinions, jokes, and personalities begin to blend with our own until everything blurs into one living, breathing system of interconnectivity.

 Subjectivity is an interactive audiovisual installation built in Unity, with ChucK for audio processing and OpenCV for facial detection.
 Inspired by Josef Albers' 'Homage to the Square', Subjectivity invites us to consider these blurred boundaries between the self and the world, offering an experience that can be enjoyed by strangers, friends, and loners alike.